 Who needs Greece for island hopping when we've got the breathtaking Hebrides in Scotland which are waiting to be discovered?
 With their sandy beaches, spectacular wildlife and array of castles, the Hebrides will show you why some of the best UK holidays take place in Scotland.

 There are hundreds of islands that make up the archipelago, which is divided into the Inner and Outer Hebrides.
 Islay, Mull, Skye and Harris are some of the most famous isles, where you can sip quality whisky, spot puffins and experience stargazing like nothing else.
-Island hopping on a cruise is a top way to see the Hebrides in one go and our exclusive trip in April and May will show you the best bits.
+Island hopping on a cruise is a top way to see the Hebrides in one go and our exclusive trip will show you the best bits.

 7. Learn the secrets of the English country garden in Kent and Sussex with Sarah Raven